Acquisition Brief · Exact-Match .com Domain

 • It is a digital asset, not a lead list, referral arrangement, or client solicitation

-• Rankings and traffic come from the site a firm builds and ranks on it, with quality content and sound SEO
+• Organic rankings and traffic come from the site a firm builds and ranks on it; a 301 redirect or paid-search landing page works without that effort

 The offer